mmakaay/esphome-xiaomi_bslamp2/README.md

 # esphome-yeelight_bs2

-## Warning: this code is still under heavy development
+## Warning: this code is still under development

-This code is not yet production-ready.
-Most of the work goes into reverse engineering the original firmware and coming up with ways to re-implement a device firmware based on ESPHome.

-Till now, the main focus was driving the LED circuitry, to make sure that the light quality meets that of the original firmware.
-This was a hard nut to crack, but I am happy to announce that this code has been completed.
-Therefore I will now continue on implementing the front panel buttons.

-The hard work for this was already done: reverse engineering the protocol that is used to talk to the main board.
-Therefore, finishing up the firmware should not take much time from here on.

-Once the front panel is working, we can move towards a stable release of the firmware.
-I have some more ideas to work on, but those can and will be extensions to a finalized first stable release.
+This code might not yet be production-ready.

+At this point, I would call it alpha-quality.
+Mainly in the sense that the interfaces that have been implemented so far might still change.
+The new firmware is currently being tested and depending on the actual use cases and issues that we might run into, breaking changes could still be done at some point.

 ## Is it safe to install this firmware on my device?